 Wednesday Evening Adult Christian Formation

 Each Wednesday at 7:00 p.m., Adult Christian Education is held in the form of an online ZOOM Meeting, with access information for the meeting provided using our blast email system.
 Most weeks, we look forward to worship by focusing on the lectionary readings for the following Sunday.
 Occasionally we have classes on topics of special interest.
-As often as possible, we record the classes and publish those recordings on this page and on our YouTube channel.
+As often as possible, we record the classes and publish those recordings on our YouTube channel.

 Please contact us at stjohns@austinstjohns.org if you wish to subscribe to our email notifications.